Yogurt: Production

 Milk with a higher concentration of solids than normal milk may be used; the higher solids content produces a firmer yogurt.
 Solids can be increased by adding dried milk.
 The yogurt-making process provides two significant barriers to pathogen growth, heat and acidity (low pH).
 Both are necessary to ensure a safe product.
 Acidity alone has been questioned by recent outbreaks of food poisoning by E. coli O157:H7 that is acid-tolerant.
 E. coli O157:H7 is easily destroyed by pasteurization (heating); the initial heating of the milk kills pathogens as well as denaturing proteins.
 The microorganisms that turn milk into yogurt can tolerate higher temperatures than most pathogens, so that a suitable temperature not only encourages the formation of yogurt, but inhibits pathogenic microorganisms.
 Once the yogurt has formed it can, if desired, be strained to reduce the whey content and thicken it.

+Microstructure

+Yogurt is characterized as a viscous, shear-thinning, non-Newtonian fluid that forms when milk, a Newtonian fluid, is fermented, causing protein aggregation and subsequent gelation.
+The result is a soft solid that can be modeled via the interactions of the casein proteins.
+The microstructure of yogurt is affected by both the fat and protein content and the processing conditions of the yogurt.
+In low-fat formulations, the microstructure is a network of casein protein globules joined via clusters and strands that encapsulate pores: these pores house the aqueous phase and the bacterial cultures of the yogurt.

+Stirred yogurt formulations have a coarser distribution of loosely associated casein particulates due to the shear forces and resulting particle-particle collisions induced during the mixing process.
+After stirring, yogurt is more accurately defined as a weak gel.

+Rheology

+The mechanical properties of yogurt are typically assessed using rheometry, which quantifies the deformation and flow response of soft materials subject to shear forces.
+As is central in materials science, the rheological properties of yogurt are dictated by a variety of processing factors, including the ratios of dry and wet matter, thermal treatments, milk origin, starter cultures, and yogurt type.

+Although cow milk is a common choice for yogurt production, other milks, such as goat, sheep, and camel, produce different rheologies.
+Goat milk yogurt has a low viscosity and a thinner texture when compared to cow milk yogurt.
+Conversely, sheep milk, having higher content of solids, has a higher viscosity and thicker texture when compared to cow milk yogurt.

+Yogurt can further be characterized as "set" versus stirred, wherein set yogurts are processed and sold in the same container, and stirred yogurts are mixed prior to packaging in a secondary container.

 Commerce

 Two types of yogurt are supported by the Codex Alimentarius for import and export.